 An introductory course in business statistics covering the topics of descriptive statistics, discrete probability distributions, the normal distribution, sampling distributions, estimation, hypothesis testing, statistical quality control, simple linear regression and correlation.
 A statistical software package is used.
 Prerequisites: QBUS-110 or MATH-110, demonstrated facility with computerized spreadsheet applications.
 Not open to students who have taken ATDV-110.
 Counts as a liberal arts and science course for students entering Fall 2011 or later.
-(ATTR: ARTS, CFN)
+(ATTR: ARTS, CFN, INRM)

-QBUS-210.
+OBUS-210.
 Business Statistics II 3 credits

-A study of applied statistical methodology.
-Topics from among the following will be covered: experimental design and analysis of variance, multiple regression, nonparametric statistical methods, Bayesian decision making, time series, discriminant analysis and autoregressive modeling.
+A study of applied statistical methodology using the R program.
+Topics from among the following will be covered: experimental design and analysis of variance, multiple regression, and nonparametric statistical methods.
 Prerequisite: QBUS-200 or permission of instructor.
-(ATTR: BUS)
+(ATTR: BUS, INRM)